 Operating Surface

-As the admin-c for AS210849, this role can update RIPE Database entries—aut-num attributes, route objects, and maintainer references—that govern how Vodafone Germany’s backbone autonomous system appears to the global routing system.
+As the admin-c for AS210849, this role can update RIPE Database entries—aut-num attributes, route entities, and maintainer references—that govern how Vodafone Germany’s backbone autonomous system appears to the global routing system.
 It is the publicly listed communication channel for network coordination, peering, and security notifications reaching Vodafone Germany’s core infrastructure.

 Changes to the registry via this role could misroute traffic, delay operational responses, or obscure the network’s identity.
 Because Vodafone Germany is a major telecom operator, such disruptions could degrade connectivity for a large user base.
 Monitoring ANOC1-RIPE provides early signal on routing shifts, contact integrity, and potential mismanagement of a national backbone asset.